 In the first months of 2022 UniCredit participated to the ECB stress test on "Climate Risk" launched on 27 January.
 Such test represented a learning exercise for banks and supervisors alike, aiming to identify vulnerabilities, best practices and challenges that the banks face when managing climate-related risk.
-Importantly, this exercise had no direct implications for banks' capital levels and the outcome was considered in the Supervisory Review and Evaluation Process from a qualitative point of view only.
+Importantly, this exercise had no direct implications for banks' capital levels and the outcome was considered in the the Supervisory Review and Evaluation Process from a qualitative point of view only.
 Aggregate results (no individual results) were published by the ECB in July 2022.

 UniCredit is also taking part to the 2023 EU-wide stress test conducted by the European Banking Authority (EBA), in cooperation with the Single Supervisory Mechanism (SSM), the European Central Bank (ECB) and the European Systemic Risk Board (ESRB).
 The 2023 EU-wide stress test does not contain a pass/fail threshold as it is instead designed to be used as an important source of information for the purposes of the SREP.
 The results will assist Competent Authorities in assessing UniCredit's ability to meet applicable prudential requirements under stressed scenarios.
-The adverse stress test scenario was set by the ECB/ESRB and covers a three-year time horizon (2023-2025).
-The stress test has been carried out applying a static balance sheet assumption as of December 2022 and therefore does not consider future business strategies and management actions.
-The EBA plans to publish the results for the individual banks, including UniCredit, by the end of July 2023.
-Furthermore, during the fourth quarter of 2022, EBA performed the annual EU-wide transparency exercise to provide updated
+The adverse stress test scenario was set by the ECB/ESRB and covers a three-year time horizon

 10 Based on the Countercyclical Capital Buffer equal to the December 2022 value.
-As of December 2022 previuos to the increase of the Pillar 2 requirements were: Common Equity Tier 1 ratio 9.12per cent; Tier 1 ratio: 10.95 per cent.; and Total Capital ratio: 13.38 per cent.
+As of December 2022 previuos to the increase of the Pillar 2 requirements the requirements were: Common Equity Tier 1 ratio 9.12 per cent; Tier 1 ratio: 10.95 per cent; and Total Capital ratio: 13.38 per cent.
 The Countercyclical Capital Buffer (CCyB) depends on the credit exposures of UniCredit to countries where countercyclical capital ratios have been or will be set and on the respective requirements set by the relevant national authorities and therefore may vary on a quarterly basis over the reporting period.